SV-ROS/intro_to_ros/README.md

 If you don't always want to login as the ubuntu user you may want to create a new user - just follow standard Ubuntu admin steps to do this.

-Login as your preffered user.
+Login as your prefered user.

 Use the normal Ubuntu networking steps to connect to a suitable WiFi network.

-Now update the instaled image:
+Now update the installed image:

 ```
    sudo apt-get update
    sudo apt-get upgrade
 ```

-Make sure ROS files are upto date:
+Make sure ROS files are up to date:

   ```
   rosdep update